 As leaf miners feed, they create clear, winding tunnels through leaves and other greenery, leaving behind a trail of black fecal matter.
 The danger to leaves comes from the possibility of bacteria or fungi entering these tunnels, in which case the leaves will turn yellow and fall.

 As we always recommend with organic garden pest control, the best method for maintaining healthy crops is to encourage the vitality of your soil, and the life cycles of beneficial insects which help keep the environment in balance.
 We discourage the use of pesticides, as this will destroy these beneficial insects and will almost surely lead to even more destructive outbreaks down the road.

 Monitor your plants closely and crush any tunnels between your fingers to kill any larvae present within.
 The best way to prevent an overabundance of leaf miners is early detection, so be vigilant.
 If you spot any infested leaves, pick them and toss in the trash away from the garden.

 Keep Plants Healthy

 Maintain the health of your plant by composting and fertilizing as necessary according to the needs of your individual plant.
 We are here to help with specific instructions for fruits, vegetables, herbs, and more.

-Remember that, while leaf Miners are not the worst pest that could visit your garden, too many of them can make your plant susceptible to infection, and severely decrease its vitality.
+Remember that, while leaf miners are not the worst pest that could visit your garden, too many of them can make your plant susceptible to infection.
+Or worse, severely decrease its vitality.
 Early detection and prevention through a balance of beneficial insects and healthy soil are key.
 Let us know if you have any additional questions.